Scyfren/rbxts-zone-plus/README.md

-# Typings for ForeverHD's ZonePlus
+# Typings for ForeverHD's ZonePlus v2
 https://1foreverhd.github.io/ZonePlus/

 ## Example:
+NOTE: This package is not published yet, `@rbxts/zone-plus` is owned by someone else and is at a much older version!
 ```ts
 import { Zone } from "@rbxts/zone-plus";
 import { CollectionService } from "@rbxts/services";